 This course is a dual offering with CIS 105.

-30 lecture hours; 30 lab hours Prerequisites: MAT 82; ENG 82 (for ESL: ELI 82W) Corequisite: ENG 101
+Prerequisites: MAT 82; ENG 82 (for ESL: ELI 82W)

+Corequisite: ENG 101

 A basic overview of the UNIX operating system is provided in this course.
 Topics include file managing, text file utilities, text editing with Vi and EMACS, shell programming, ways to communicate including electronic mail, and various UNIX utilities.